MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Impairment of Fertility—Male and female reproductive performance in rats was unaffected by oral doses of minocycline of up to 300 mg/kg/day (which resulted in up to approximately 40 times the level of systemic exposure to minocycline observed in patients as a result of use of minocycline hydrochloride extended-release tablets).
-However, oral administration of 100 or 300 mg/kg/day of minocycline to male rats (resulting in approximately 15 to 40 times the level of systemic exposure to minocycline observed in patients as a result of use of minocycline hydrochloride extended-release tablets) adversely affected spermatogenesis.
-Effects observed at 300 mg/kg/day included a reduced number of sperm cells per gram of epididymis, an apparent reduction in the percentage of sperm that were motile, and (at 100 and 300 mg/kg/day) increased numbers of morphologically abnormal sperm cells.
+Male and female reproductive performance in rats was unaffected by oral doses of minocycline of up to 300 mg/kg/day (40 times the MRHD on an AUC comparison basis).
+However, oral administration of 100 mg/kg/day or 300 mg/kg/day of minocycline to male rats (15 to 40 times the MRHD on an AUC comparison basis) adversely affected spermatogenesis.
+Effects observed at 300 mg/kg/day included a reduced number of sperm cells per gram of epididymis, an apparent reduction in the percentage of sperm that were motile, and (at 100 mg/kg/day and 300 mg/kg/day) increased numbers of morphologically abnormal sperm cells.
 Morphological abnormalities observed in sperm samples included absent heads, misshapen heads, and abnormal flagella.

 14 CLINICAL STUDIES

-The safety and efficacy of minocycline hydrochloride extended-release tablets in the treatment of inflammatory lesions of non-nodular moderate to severe acne vulgaris was assessed in two 12-week, multi-center, randomized, double-blind, placebo-controlled trials in subjects > 12 years.
+The safety and efficacy of minocycline hydrochloride extended-release tablets in the treatment of inflammatory lesions of non-nodular moderate to severe acne vulgaris was assessed in two 12-week, multi-center, randomized, double-blind, placebo-controlled trials in adult and pediatric subjects 12 years of age and older (Trial 1 and Trial 2).
+A total of 924 subjects with non-nodular moderate to severe acne vulgaris received minocycline or placebo for a total of 12 weeks.
 The mean age of subjects was 20 years and subjects were from the following racial groups: White (73%), Hispanic (13%), Black (11%), Asian/Pacific Islander (2%), and Other (2%).

 The two primary efficacy endpoints were: